-Users can perform a hard or soft reset by pressing and holding the reset button on the back of an eero for a certain length of time.
+If you do need to reset your eero, you can do so through the eero app (instructions found ) pushing the reset button on the back (2nd-generation), or pushing the reset button on the bottom (eero).
 The eero Beacon reset button can be found on the left side and the same instructions below apply.
-Before resetting an eero make sure it has been powered on for at least 45 seconds.
+Before resetting your eero, make sure it has been powered on for at least 45 seconds.

 A soft reset will clear all network configurations from eero, but preserve its sessions.
 This keeps the eero on the network and saves its logs and advanced settings such as IP reservations and port forwarding configurations.